anoopkcn/zenv/README.md

 ## Issues

-If you encounter any bugs open an Issues.
+If you encounter any bugs open an Issue.
 To use the debug logging feature, users can set the `ZENV_DEBUG` environment variable:

 Example: